-As of September 30, 2022, VA had 421,089 onboard employees (includes full-time, part-time and seasonal employees), representing a total of 412,144 onboard full-time equivalent employees (FTEs).
-VA's net gain of onboard employees during the 4th quarter of fiscal year (FY) 2022 was 8,390, which was higher than the prior quarter.
+As of June 30, 2023, VA had 443,918 onboard employees (includes full-time, part-time and seasonal employees), representing a total of 434,116 onboard full-time equivalent employees (FTEs).
+VA's net gain of onboard employees during the 3rd quarter of fiscal year (FY) 2023 was 9,743.

 VA continues to successfully attract and retain talent and persists with aggressive hiring to meet expanding mission demands to provide top-quality health care, benefits and burial services to our Nation's Veterans.
-As reported last quarter, VA's turnover rate has increased in recent quarters, reflecting a high demand for healthcare providers and a tight labor supply, but remains competitive at 9.95% when compared to other private healthcare occupations.

-VA facility leadership has the authority to use recruitment, retention and relocation incentives to attract and attain high-quality talent for specialized occupations.
+VA facility leadership may use recruitment, retention and relocation incentives to attract and retain high-quality talent for specialized occupations.
 These incentives can be used to fill title 5, title 38 or hybrid title 38 positions, which are often hard to fill or necessary to retain due to being mission-critical or shortage occupations.
 VA maximizes the use of many other compensation flexibilities, e.g., superior qualifications appointments (also known as appointments above the minimum rate), special salary rates, student loan repayment, education debt reduction program and incentives for health care occupations, nurses and police officers across VA medical centers who have demonstrated recruitment and retention needs.